Formation of Representations in Neural Networks: More Related Works

 \section{More Related Works}

 The neural representation is a central object of study in both AI and neuroscience \citep{esser2020disentangling, wang2018towards}.
 The widespread use of techniques like t-SNE \citep{van2008visualizing} for analyzing the penultimate layer representation in deep learning highlights the importance of understanding representation space.
-However, the theory of how the representations are formed in neural networks is scarce. \cite{liu2022towards} proposes an effective theory to study representation learning in modular addition.
-A recent work studies representation formation from the angle of symmetries \citep{ziyin2024symmetry}, showing that permutation symmetries in the latent layers lead to neuron merging and low rankness in the representation. \cite{ziyin2024losssymmetrynoiseequilibrium} showed that after training, the latent representation of a deep linear net is aligned with a linear transformation of the prediction residual.
-A recent work showed that the evolution of the representation during the initial stage of training has universal properties shared by different types of models \citep{van2024representations}.
-Empirically, \cite{huh2024platonic} showed that the neural representations learned by different networks are essentially similar.
-Also, an emergent field in neuroscience studies how the representations learned by neural networks closely resemble those of biological neurons \citep{rajalingham2018large}.
+However, the theory of how the representations are formed in neural networks is scarce.
+A recent work approached this problem from the angle of symmetries \citep{ziyin2024symmetry}, showing that permutation symmetries in the latent layers lead to neuron merging and low rankness in the representation. \cite{ziyin2024parameter} showed that after training, the latent representation is aligned with a linear transformation of the prediction residual.
+A recent work showed that the evolution of the representation during the initial stage of training have universal properties shared by different types of models \citep{van2024representations}. {Empirically, \cite{roeder2021linear} and \cite{huh2024platonic} showed that the neural representations learned by different networks are essentially similar, which may offer a partial explanation for why the CRH seems to hold across different architectures.} Also, an emergent field in neuroscience studies how the representations learned by neural networks closely resemble those of biological neurons \citep{rajalingham2018large}.
 These results suggest the existence of some fundamentally shared mechanisms of the formation of representations.

-Also, neural collapse has been found to improve the transfer learning of neural networks \cite{galanti2021role}, and an interesting future step may be understanding how CRH might improve transfer learning.
+{The finding that the neural networks find invariant structures is interesting and should be contrasted with the finding that sometimes the neural networks learns an invertible function \citep{zimmermann2021contrastive, reizinger2024cross}.
+This may have to do with the fact that both neural collapses have been found to emerge when there is nonnegligible strength of regularization (such as weight decay \citep{rangamani2021dynamics}).
+This suggests that some form of simplicity bias is required to make neural networks prefer invariant structures, which may be another interesting topic for future research. }